Go Local for MUCH Better Coffee

 - will soon be composting their coffee grounds

-- all lighting are CFL's (using only 250 watts for all of their lighting combined)
+- use CFL’s in all lighting fixtures (using only 250 watts for all of their lighting combined)

 - have low-flow toilets

-- their machinery is timed to turn itself off after hours
+- use timers to turn off their machinery after hours

 - use organic and estate coffees from local roaster, Drew's Brews